stephenredfield/InstructorResources/ProctoredExams.md

 - The "End Date" on this form is the time by which students must **submit** their exam, not **begin** it.
 For example, a 60-minute exam with an End Date time set to 11:55pm will not allow proctors to start an instance of that exam after 10:55pm.
 - The "destroyed by proctor" option for Notes is unlikely to actually happen.
-- When allowing students to use scratch paper please check the "Whiteboard allowed" option, as this allows ProctorU to verify the student is not keeping their exam scratch work, unless you don't mind students keeping these.

-### Prepare your Students for a ProctorU Exam
+### Prepare your Students for a Proctorio Exam

-The following guide may be useful in preparing your students for their ProctorU experience: [Proctorio FAQ](https://learn.oregonstate.edu/canvas/proctorio-qa-students).
+The following guide may be useful in preparing your students for their Proctorio experience: [Proctorio FAQ](https://learn.oregonstate.edu/canvas/proctorio-qa-students).

 ## Common Issues